lan-work/Python/README.md

-# Python tasks and excercises
+# Python tasks and exercises